The Optical Tube Performance Of Orion Skyquest XT 4.5 Astro

 The XT4.5 is a 114mm f/7.89 Newtonian reflector, optically identical to the Celestron PowerSeeker 114 scopes.
 However, the XT4.5’s tube boasts a superior mounting and accessories, which allow you to get the most enjoyment possible out of it.

-Compared to the shorter tabletop telescopes like the Meade Lightbridge Mini, Orion StarBlast, AWB OneSky and Zhumell tabletop Dobsonians, the XT4.5 offers vastly higher collimation tolerances, and slightly sharper images.
+Compared to the shorter tabletop telescopes like the Meade Lightbridge Mini, Orion StarBlast, AWB OneSky and Zhumell tabletop Dobsonians, the XT4.5 offers vastly higher collimation tolerances, and slightly sharper images thanks to its longer focal ratio.
+Furthermore, you won’t see any coma at the edge of the field of view like with faster reflectors.
 The 910mm focal length also makes achieving high magnifications possible without super short focal length eyepieces or a Barlow.
 If you are especially interested in observing the Moon and planets the XT4.5 definitely has an edge.

 The scope has a small knob on the front of the tube so you can grab it and use it as a lever to move the whole scope around.
 Personally I find the knob too small for my hands but kids will love it.
 There’s also a convenient carry handle bolted to the tube which I wish was on the larger XT models.

 The XT4.5 also comes with a 6×26 erect-image finderscope.
-In my opinion this finder is the weak link of the entire telescope.
-While significantly better than a plastic 5×24 like the ones oft-supplied with cheap starter telescopes, the Orion 6×26 just doesn’t have enough aperture to show you much, and the already-dim image is dimmed further by the erecting prism in the finderscope.
-A red dot finder, while not ideal, is arguably superior as is a 6×30, 8×40, or 9×50 finderscope or a Rigel Quikfinder – the lattermost would be my personal recommendation for the XT4.5 but your results may vary.
+This finder is the weakest link of the entire telescope.
+While significantly better than a plastic 5×24 like the ones oft-supplied with cheap starter telescopes, the Orion 6×26 just doesn’t have enough aperture to be useful and the already-dim image is dimmed further by the erecting prism in the finderscope.
+A red dot finder, while not ideal, is a much more useful finder for the job.

 You can buy the XT4.5 with a kit that also includes a 2x Barlow, a cheap red flashlight, a Moon map, a planisphere, and an observing guide.
 These are all mildly useful at best and you would probably be better off buying a dedicated flashlight and short focal length eyepiece separately.